roni-kreinin/turtlebot4_manual/software/rviz.md

 Rviz2 is a port of Rviz to ROS2.
 It provides a graphical interface for users to view their robot, sensor data, maps, and more.
 It is installed by default with ROS2 and requires a desktop version of Ubuntu to use.

-`turtlebot4_desktop` provides launch files and configurations for viewing the Turtlebot4 in Rviz2.
+`turtlebot4_desktop` provides launch files and configurations for viewing the TurtleBot 4 in Rviz2.

 ## View Model